Gregory Joseph Herschlag

 PDE & Dynamical Systems

-I am interested in studying techniques to uncover gerrymandering and redistricting algorithmically, and computational fluid dynamics and high performance computing.
-I am teaching ordinary and partial differential equations at the undergraduate level.
+I am interested in studying techniques to reveal gerrymandering.
+I am also interested in computational fluid dynamics and high performance computing.

 Herschlag, GJ, Mitran, S, and Lin, G. "A consistent hierarchy of generalized kinetic equation approximations to the master equation applied to surface catalysis."
 The Journal of chemical physics 142.23 (June 2015): 234703-.
 Full Text